 TIO Investors Have Opportunity to Lead Tingo Group, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tingo Group, Inc. ("Tingo" or the "Company") (NASDAQ: TIO).
+LOS ANGELES , July 17, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tingo Group, Inc. ("Tingo" or the "Company") (NASDAQ: TIO).

 Class Period: December 1, 2022 – June 6, 2023